Enalean/tuleap-documentation-en/languages/en/installation-guide/docker/docker_compose.rst

 .. warning::

     The following section is meant for test purpose only.
-The databases (MySQL and Redis) are handled by Docker and it is not a recommended setup.
+The database (MySQL) is handled by Docker and it is not a recommended setup.

 Then create a ``compose.yaml`` file with following content: